 — Helen Keller

-Character and wisdom are sculpted over time.
-They come with loss, lessons, and triumphs.
+Character and wisdom are both sculpted over time.
+These qualities come with loss, lessons, and triumphs.
 They come after doubts, second guesses, and exploring unknowns.
-If there were a definitive path to happiness and success, everyone would be on it.
-The seeds of your progress are planted in your past failures.
-Your best stories will come from overcoming your greatest struggles.
-Your praises will be birthed from your pains.
-So keep standing, keep learning, and keep living.
+If there was a definitive path to personal growth, everyone would be on it.

-Over the past fifteen years Angel and I have dealt with several severe hardships, including the sudden death of a sibling, the loss of a best friend to illness, betrayal from a business partner, and an unexpected breadwinning employment layoff.
+Marc and I learned some of this the hard way.
+Over the past fifteen years we have dealt with several significant hardships, including the sudden death of a sibling, the loss of a best friend to illness, betrayal from a business partner, an unexpected breadwinning employment layoff, and more.
 These experiences were brutal.
-Each of them, unsurprisingly, knocked us down and kept us down for a while.
+Each of them knocked us down and kept us down for a while.
 But when our time of mourning was over after each tragedy, we pressed forward, stronger, and with a greater understanding and respect for life.

-The beginnings to good things are always the hardest, but it’s these hard times that pave the path to greatness.
-Be strong and keep the faith.
-It will be worth it in the end.
-The greatest miracle of your success in life will not be that you finished, it will be that you found the strength and courage to begin.
+The beginnings to good things are always the hardest, but it’s these hard steps that often pave the way to better times.
+Be strong and keep the faith; it will be worth it in the end.
+The greatest miracle of your success from this point forward will not be that you finished, it will be that you found the strength and courage to begin, again and again.

-And remember, it’s not that those who are strong never get weak in the knees, or that they never hold their breath before they embark, it’s that while their knees are shaking they force themselves to breathe and take the next tiniest step forward.
+And remember, it’s not that those who are strong never get weak in the knees, or that they never hold their breath before they embark, it’s that while their knees are shaking they force themselves to breathe and take the next tiniest step.

-Life is not easy, but it’s worth it.
-If you expect it to be, you will perpetually disappoint yourself.
-Achieving anything worthwhile in life takes time and effort.
-You must align your efforts with your goals and then start every day ready to run farther than you did yesterday and fight harder than you ever have before.
+Life is not easy.
+And progress usually comes gradually, not all at once.
+You must align your daily efforts with your near-term goals and then start every day ready to walk a little farther than you did yesterday, and perhaps fight a little harder than you ever have before.

-Persistence is the single most common characteristic of high achievers.
-They simply refuse to give up.
-The longer you hang in there, the greater the chance that something will happen in your favor.
-Success is the good fortune that comes from aspiration, desperation, perspiration and inspiration.
-No matter how hard it seems, the more you persist, the more likely your success.
-(Read The Last Lecture.)
+The bottom line is that persistence is the single most common characteristic of high achievers in all walks of life.
+They simply refuse to give up on the things that matter most to them.
+They have learned that the longer you hang in there, the greater the chance that something will happen in your favor.
+Because true growth is oftentimes the good fortune that comes from aspiration, desperation, perspiration, and inspiration.
+No matter how hard it seems, the more you persist, the more likely your success in the long run.